 Life insurance premiums for all participants are set by PEIA's life insurance carrier.
 For active employees of State agencies, colleges, universities and county boards of education, basic life insurance premiums are paid by your employer.
 For active employees of a local government agency, your employer will determine what, if any, portion of the life insurance premium will be paid for you.
 Retired employees must pay the basic life insurance premium to keep coverage in force.
 Optional life insurance premiums are paid by the employee and are based on age and amount of coverage.
+Accelerated Life Insurance benefits are only available to members who carry Optional Life insurance coverage.
 See your Life Insurance certificate for further details of the options available to you.